erictrinh/browserdb/readme.md

 # BrowserDB

-BrowserDB is a saner API for indexedDB.
-It abstracts the tedious details of transactions and DB schema changes so that you can be more productive using indexedDB.
-BrowserDB uses promises for async flow control.
+BrowserDB is a saner, promise-based API for indexedDB.
+It abstracts the tedious details of transactions and DB schema migrations so that you can be more productive using indexedDB.

 One of the goals of BrowserDB is also to supplement indexedDB's relatively weak querying abilities.
 BrowserDB uses a Mongo-inspired querying syntax that makes queries concise yet powerful.